surfedushare/search-portal/README.md

-# Surf Catalog backend
+# SURF Catalog backend

-This repository contains backend for Surf Catalog.
+This repository contains backend for SURF Catalog.
 It is written on Python 3 and is based on Django Framework.

 REST API documentation is in the file `api.apib`.